 She continued with the support group attending once a fortnight, it took a while for Angela to find the confidence to share her story, but with each meeting, as more people opened up, she spoke out and never looked back.
 Angela then registered with Kinship Active during its launch at the Herlingshaw Centre, as she attended more kinship active sessions and support group meetings her confidence grew more.

 As Angela’s confidence grew and she began to get more involved, she called up Sue to ask if she could do a sponsored walk to help raise funds for the support group.
 Sue supported Angela to set up forms and get things moving.
 Angela completed a walk from Redcar to Loftus with her family raising over £100.
-She also continued to find ways to raise money – including independently organising and running tombolas.
+She’s now walking to Australia virtually to raise funds and support kinship families like hers.

 Due to her going the extra mile, quite literally, she received a prize, at our kinship celebration day, of a three-month gym membership.
 Angela attended the gym and enjoyed it so much that she invested in exercise equipment for her home so she could continue to exercise after her membership expired.
 She even added a Fitbit into the mix to help her regularly exceed the 10,000 recommended daily steps!.
 We celebrate kinship carers week every year and offer an assortment of free activities to our carers, Angela got involved and took some free beauty treatments, which she found really important, as it reminded her to make time for herself.